Qihoo360/hbox/README.md

 #### 3.1 hadoop 3.1.0-SNAPSHOT Cluster Setting Notes
 The gpu resources applied in `xlearning-gpu-beta` version is based on the version of `hadoop3.1.0-SNAPSHOT`.
 When using the gpu resources scheduler and isolation in the version of `hadoop3.1.0-SNAPSHOT`, notes that :
 - java version >= 1.8
 - `yarn.nodemanager.container-executor.class`  is setted as `org.apache.hadoop.yarn.server.nodemanager.LinuxContainerExecutor`, and configure the related settings.
+Note that add the following settings to `container-executor.cfg`:

+      [gpu]
+      module.enabled=true

 - Use the DefaultScheduler `CapacityScheduler`.
 Note that `yarn.scheduler.capacity.resource-calculator` is setted as `org.apache.hadoop.yarn.util.resource.DominantResourceCalculator`.
 - Configure the gpu resources information, same as follow settings:
 1）yarn-site.xml :